WICG/webcomponents/proposals/Template-Instantiation.md

 }});
 ```

-However, replacing the inner template elements in its instance becomes problematic when `update` method is subsequently called.
-This would mean that the template process callback must keep track of the location at which this substitution had occurred as well as the original inner template.
+However, replacing the inner template elements in its instance becomes problematic when the `update` method is subsequently called.
+This would mean the template process callback must keep track of the location at which this substitution had occurred, as well as the original inner template.

-To make this process more streamlined, we propose treating inner template elements as parts, and introduce  `InnerTemplatePart` interface as follows:
+To make this process more streamlined, we propose treating inner template elements as parts, and introduce the `InnerTemplatePart` interface as follows:

 ```
  InnerTemplatePart : NodeTemplatePart {